irllyliketoast/Learn-About-Plants/README.md

 # Plant Learning Game
-MIS 310 Final
+### MIS 310 Final Project — UNCW

 ## Project Overview

-This interactive educational website was created as the final project for **MIS 310: Management Information Systems** at UNCW.
-The objective was to develop a responsive, accessible, and engaging webpage that demonstrates a wide range of front-end development skills.
+The **Plant Learning Game** is an interactive, educational website designed and developed as the final deliverable for **MIS 310: Management Information Systems** at the University of North Carolina Wilmington.

-The result is the **Plant Learning Game**, an animated and modular experience designed to teach users about **Angiosperms**, **Gymnosperms**, and **Pteridophytes** through multimedia, interactivity, and retro-themed design elements.
+This project combines the technical requirements of web development with the creative challenge of instructional design.
+The site offers a playful and informative experience to help users explore three major groups of plants: **Angiosperms**, **Gymnosperms**, and **Pteridophytes**.

+Users navigate through vibrant plant-themed pages, flip animated cards, engage with mini-quizzes, and discover hidden Easter eggs—all built using HTML, CSS, JavaScript, and jQuery.
+The interface integrates responsive layouts, visual accessibility, and user interactivity to reflect the full range of skills learned in the course.

+---

-## Features
+## Features & Technologies

-- **Semantic HTML Tags**: Structural elements (`<header>`, `<main>`, `<section>`, `<footer>`) used to create an accessible and logically organized DOM.
-- **Images & Modal Interactions**: Each plant type features interactive flip-cards with modals revealing detailed content and visuals.
-- **CSS Animation**: Flip-card transitions, hover effects, and a terminal-style mushroom Easter egg are powered by CSS animations.
-- **CSS Grid & Flexbox**: Layouts are handled via Flexbox (buttons, quizzes) and CSS Grid (fact sections for Gymnosperms).
+### HTML5 and Semantic Structure
+- The project uses clear, semantic HTML5 elements (`<main>`, `<section>`, `<header>`, `<footer>`) for logical content flow and accessibility.
+- Each plant type is presented in its own dedicated page, encouraging modular design and readability.

+### Multimedia & Modals
+- Pages feature rich images of plants with associated **flip-card modals** that display detailed botanical information when clicked.
+- Modals are screen-reader accessible and closeable via mouse or keyboard.

+### CSS Grid, Flexbox, & Variables
+- Layouts are designed using **CSS Flexbox** for alignment and **CSS Grid** for structured sections.
+- A theming system using **CSS Variables** (`--primary-color`, `--font-family-header`, etc.) ensures consistency and reusability across stylesheets.

+### CSS Animations & Pseudo-selectors
+- Flip-card interactions are animated with smooth transitions.
-- **Pseudo-selectors**: Styling interactivity with `:hover`, `:focus`, and `:checked` selectors.
+- UI feedback is implemented using `:hover`, `:focus`, and `:checked` states for buttons, inputs, and form elements.
+- The Pteridophyte quiz features a moving submit button that dodges the cursor—a fun challenge using CSS `position` and jQuery logic.

+### Responsive Design
-- **Responsive Design**: Media queries (`@media`) adapt the layout for desktop, tablet, and mobile screens.
+- Media queries (`@media`) tailor the experience to various screen sizes, maintaining functionality and legibility across desktops, tablets, and mobile devices.

-- **CSS Variables**: Theming and layout colors are centralized using custom properties (e.g., `--primary-color`).
+### HTML Forms & Validation
-- **HTML Forms & Validation**: Includes multiple input types: radio buttons, checkboxes, dropdowns, textareas, and required fields with pattern or length restrictions.
+- Interactive quizzes and feedback forms utilize multiple input types: radio buttons, checkboxes, text fields, drop-downs, and text areas.
-- **jQuery Interactions**: Modals, tooltips, form feedback, and the mushroom Easter egg use jQuery for smooth interactivity.
+- Forms use **built-in validation attributes** like `required`, `minlength`, and placeholder guidance to enhance user experience and input accuracy.

+### jQuery Interactivity
+- jQuery powers modal controls, quiz feedback, keyboard shortcuts, tooltip overlays, and animated Easter eggs.
+- The Fern (Pteridophyte) page hides a surprise: type a secret word to unlock a **glitchy terminal animation** and pixel-art mushroom!

+### Typography & Styling
-- **Typography Styling**: Custom Google Fonts (`Silkscreen` for headers and `Play` for body text) enhance aesthetic and readability.
+- Custom fonts from Google Fonts enhance readability and aesthetic:
-- **Runaway Button Easter Egg**: On the Pteridophytes page, the quiz submit button dodges the cursor and leads to a glitchy mushroom animation.
+  - `Silkscreen` adds a retro pixel-art flair to headings.
+  - `Play` is used for body text and explanations.

+---

 ## File Structure

-- `Index.html`: Terminal-style boot animation with keyboard-triggered page redirection.
-- `LearnAboutPlants.html`: Homepage where users choose a plant category.
-- `Angiosperms.html`, `Gymnosperms.html`, `Pteridophytes.html`: Interactive learning pages, each with unique styling and quizzes.
-- `Plants.css`: Master stylesheet implementing CSS Grid, Flexbox, variables, animations, pseudo-selectors, and responsiveness.
-- `*.js`: Each page has a corresponding script handling modals, form validation, quiz logic, or special animations.
+- `Index.html` – Terminal-style intro screen with animated boot messages and a hidden redirection trigger.
+- `LearnAboutPlants.html` – Main menu for navigating to different plant categories.
+- `Angiosperms.html` – Interactive section covering flowering plants.
+- `Gymnosperms.html` – Page featuring non-flowering cone-bearing plants.
+- `Pteridophytes.html` – A quiz-heavy page about ferns, featuring the runaway button.
+- `Plants.css` – Global stylesheet containing Flexbox/Grid layouts, animations, color variables, responsive rules, and accessibility improvements.
+- JavaScript:
+  - `Angiosperms.js`, `Gymnosperms.js`, `Pteridophytes.js`, `script.js` – Handle modal logic, form validation, Easter eggs, and dynamic content updates.

+---

 ## Accessibility Considerations

-- All interactive elements are keyboard-navigable using `tabindex` and `role` attributes.
-- Modals include `aria-modal="true"` and labeled headers.
+- All modals and buttons include `aria` roles and keyboard support.
+- Elements like flip-cards and forms are reachable via `tabindex`.
-- Visual contrast and scalable fonts ensure legibility across devices.
+- Proper contrast and readable fonts ensure usability for low-vision users.
-- Focus states are styled for users navigating via keyboard.
+- Modals are dismissible by pressing `Escape`, and focus states are styled for clarity.

+---

 ## How to Use

-1. Load the `Index.html` page hosted on your UNCW web space.
+1. Visit the `Index.html` page hosted on your UNCW web space.
-2. Type `L` and press Enter to boot into the Plant Learning Game.
+2. Type `L` (case-insensitive) and press **Enter** to boot the system.
-3. Choose a plant category and explore!
+3. Select a plant group: **Angiosperms**, **Gymnosperms**, or **Pteridophytes**.
-4. Interact with cards, read plant facts, and test your knowledge with quizzes.
+4. Click on plant cards to explore facts, then take quizzes to test your knowledge.
-5. On the Fern (Pteridophyte) page, try catching the runaway button... if you dare 🍄
+5. On the Fern page, try to **catch the dodging Submit button**—after 5 tries, you’ll unlock a mushroom surprise!
-6. Once you catch the button... type in a magic word for a suprise.
+6. Type the word `mushroom` after catching the button to trigger an animated terminal sequence.

+---

-## Purpose
+## Project Goals

-This project serves both as a **final demonstration of HTML/CSS/JS competency** and a **creative learning tool** that blends education and design.
-It emphasizes:

-- User-centered design
-- Cross-device compatibility
+This final project was designed to:

+- Demonstrate mastery of front-end web development techniques
+- Promote educational engagement through visual storytelling
-- Accessibility best practices
+- Integrate accessibility and responsive design best practices
-- Coding creativity and gamification
+- Showcase creativity in coding and interface design
+- Combine animation, interactivity, and modular design in a unified user experience

+---